What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 What is sin according to the Bible?
 Sin is how the fall happened, it’s the moral evil that entered the cosmos through Lucifer, and then later through Adam who brought it to this world, resulting in natural evil such as cancer and disease.
 It’s why Christ had to come and die to redeem us – it’s the crux of everything, or rather God’s law is, and breaking His law is the cause of disorder and destruction.
 What is it?

 The Bible’s definition of sin never changes.
 It’s a core eternal truth.
 And the definition of righteousness or goodness (sin’s opposite) never changes either and is also an eternal core Bible truth.
-Whether you’re someone with depression who is trying to evaluate whether your depression is purely biochemical or whether it’s a sinful attitude of doubting God and choosing to see the glass as half empty on your part, or whether you’re a perfectly healthy person without any mental symptoms, endeavoring to evaluate your thoughts, attitudes, and behaviors to see which are sinful and need to be surrendered to God, the definition of sin never changes.
+Whether you’re someone with mental symptoms trying to evaluate how much of your behavior is your illness and how much is sin on your part, or whether you’re a perfectly healthy person without any mental symptoms, endeavoring to evaluate your thoughts, attitudes, and behaviors to see which are sinful and need to be surrendered to God, the definition of sin never changes.
 It’s the same for everyone, and God is just and fair, and doesn’t altar His law, or make exceptions, and doesn’t pick favorites.

 Once we know the Bible’s definition of sin, then we can plug in our unique situation and state of cognition into the equation, and see if what we’re experiencing is actually sinful in God’s eyes.
 The person with intrusive sexual thoughts can figure out if those thoughts are sin.
 The person with intense guilt from eating, can figure out if it’s actually a sin to eat lunch or if their mind and emotions are just playing tricks on them.